Hank Garrett

-Hank Garrett (born Henry Greenberg Cohen Sandler Weinblatt, October 26, 1931) is an American actor, comedian, author, speaker, teacher, mixed martial artist and retired professional wrestler best known for the television role of Officer Nicholson on Car 54, Where Are You?
+Hank Garrett (born Henry Greenberg Cohen Sandler Weinblatt; October 26, 1931) is an American actor, comedian, author, speaker, teacher, mixed martial artist and retired professional wrestler best known for the television role of Officer Nicholson on Car 54, Where Are You?

 Early life and career

 Garrett was born in Harlem, New York City, to Sam and Ida Greenberg, both Jewish Russian immigrants.
 His birth certificate lists his name as Henry Greenberg Cohen Sandler Weinblatt.
 Garrett began powerlifting, bodybuilding and karate as a means of self-protection in a rough neighborhood, starting at age 13.
 He was the 1958 winner of the Junior Olympic Powerlifting competition.
-This led to an extended stint (1957-1966) in professional wrestling under the name of The Minnesota Farm Boy.
-In one of his last matches he fought a young Jimmy Snuka, he mentioned this during his hall of fame speech with Jimmy Snuka in attendance.
-In June 2009 he was inducted into the Professional Wrestling Hall of Fame.
+This led to an extended stint (1957-66) in professional wrestling under the name of The Minnesota Farm Boy.

 His mother was worried that he was on a path toward delinquency and had Willie Bryant and Sammy Davis Jr. talk to him, and they got him a job as a "band boy".
 He would set up the music stands for a band at shows, he was paid $50 for his first day of work.
 He later worked at the club owned by Larry Storch.

 After several years in pro wrestling, Garrett turned to comedy and performed a regular routine in the Borscht Belt, using anecdotes from his childhood years in Harlem.

 Television career

-As well as his regular role on Car 54, Where are You?, Garrett has acted in a number of television productions including episodes of The Dukes of Hazzard, Knots Landing, Max Headroom, Santa Barbara, Three's Company, Airwolf, Knight Rider, Columbo, Dragnet, Kojak, and Alien Nation.
+As well as his regular role on Car 54, Where Are You?, Garrett has acted in a number of television productions.
+In 1963 he was one of the regulars on the children's comedy series Mack and Myer for Hire; several of the Car 54 actors based in New York also worked on this series.

+Relocating to California, Garrett remained active in television, appearing in episodes of Dragnet, Kojak, Three's Company, The Dukes of Hazzard, Columbo, Knots Landing, Max Headroom, Santa Barbara, Airwolf, Knight Rider, and Alien Nation.
 Garrett is also known for his voiceover work on Garfield and GI Joe.